 Inlay – Onlay Process

 The process for creating and placing a partial crown begins with extensive dental preparations.
 Like a full dental crown, the dentist or prosthodontist executing the procedure will need to eradicate any traces of infection.

-This is followed by a process of grinding down dental surfaces that the restoration will mechanically attach to.
+This is followed by the process of grinding down dental surfaces that the restoration will mechanically attach to.
 This is done to ensure that there is adequate surface space for the partial crown to adhere to.

 - Tooth preparation